-This guide was prepared in September 2021.
+This guide was prepared in July 2018 and updated in February 2025.
 Subsequent changes in law are therefore not taken into account.
 This guide cannot be considered as a substitute for obtaining specific legal advice in individual cases.
 DLA Piper does not assume any liability in connection with this guide.

-Visit www.dlapiperREALWORLD.com - DLA Piper's online guide to international real estate.
+Visit dlapiperREALWORLD.com - DLA Piper's online guide to international real estate. dlapiper.com